 The software I use

-From time to time people ask me about the software that I use for editing photos and videos.
-I am a huge fan of open source software.
-Every thing that you see on my site or my companies site Conjured Images has been created or edited with open source software with the exception of the use of Davinci Resolve which I will get into later.
+Conjured Images has been created or edited with open source software with the exception of the use of Davinci Resolve which I will get into later.
 With the exception of the Linux operating system it’s self every thing else listed here is available on Windows and at least some of it is available on Mac

 This page is a combination of helping people locate great usable affordable tools as well as giving a shout out to all the great work that these projects do , often providing the final product free of charge.

-I actually use two different versions of Linux.
-The first and my daily driver is Fedora Linux with the KDE Plasma desktop.
+Fedora Linux with the KDE Plasma desktop.
 This what I use for 90% of my work.

 Why Fedora as the OS?
 First it is Linux which has many advantages over Windows and Mac.
 Second because it is a very leading edge distribution and I want the latest and greatest tools and I have the skill set to deal with any issues that might pop up from living on the edge.
 Lastly it is backed by Redhat which is one of the largest contributors to the open source world.